Example of a Simple Will

 woman researching free last wills on computer

-Sample Will of George Washington
+Last Will of George Washington

-I, George Washington, of 3200 Mount Vernon Memorial Highway, Mount Vernon, Virginia, make this my Will, and I revoke all Wills and Codicils previously made by me.
+Article I. I, George Washington, of 3200 Mount Vernon Memorial Highway, Mount Vernon, Virginia, make this my Will, and I revoke all Wills and Codicils previously made by me.

 Article II.
 I direct that all my debts and funeral expenses be paid as soon after my death as may be convenient.

-Article III.
+Article IV.
 If my wife, Martha Washington, survives me, I give to my wife all my interest in the real property and the improvements thereto located at 3200 Mount Vernon Highway, Mount Vernon, Virginia.

-Article V. I hereby direct my Executors to divide into two equal shares all the rest, residue, and remainder of my property, real, personal, and of any nature whatsoever and wheresoever situate, and I hereby give the said two equal shares (each, an “Equal Share”) as follows:
+Article VI.
+I hereby direct my Executors to divide into two equal shares all the rest, residue, and remainder of my property, real, personal, and of any nature whatsoever and wheresoever situate, and I hereby give the said two equal shares (each, an “Equal Share”) as follows:

 1. If my wife, Martha Washington, survives me, then I give to my wife the First Equal Share.
 If my wife does not survive me, then I direct the First Equal Share be added to the Second Equal Share given in Paragraph 2 of this Article V